 CCITT, in its 1988 version of the X.400 recommendations for message handling (and the corresponding ISO 10021 equivalent standard), has made major extensions to the Message Transfer System (MTS) to provide for secure messaging [CCIT88a].
 The 1988 X.400 standard allows the provision of different types and levels of security service independent of the type of message being transferred.
 Applying security mechanisms to the MTS ensures that the benefits of secure messaging are obtained independent of the content type of the message.
 For some content types, additional security mechanisms may be defined in the content-type protocol.
 The security specified in this standard thus provides for secure message transfer services and distributed inter-working in support of applications such as electronic mail and EDI.
 The security model used to specify the security features of the 1988 standard is based on a threat assessment of an assumed messaging environment.
-This assessment considers the main threats to the message itself, and intra-message threats.
-Table 1 shows an example threat/security service scenario that might be covered by this model.
+This assessment considers the main threats to be associated with the unauthorized access to the messaging system, threats to the message itself, and intra-message threats.
+Table 1 shows an example threat/securty service scenario that might be covered by this model.
 This table of threats and services is an indicative example rather than a definitive list.
 The designer of a secure messaging system would need to determine which threats are actually present and applicable to the messaging environment under consideration and which of these can be countered by the X.400 security services available.
 In essence, the designer will need to develop a technical security policy for the messaging environment.